 Discussion

 The present study aimed to characterize how neural activity differed while continuously rating or not rating a video stimulus under otherwise identical instructional conditions and focal topics.
 We sought to answer this question comprehensively, examining: 1) differences in average activity magnitude between discrete engagement states, 2) variations in activity that correlated with variations in rating behavior, and 3) differences in intragroup neural synchrony.
-In doing so, this study extends prior results examining studies that exclusively examined passive viewing 4,30,31, or contrasted passive and expressive viewing without maintaining goal congurency 20.
+In doing so, this study extends prior results examining studies that exclusively examined passive viewing 4,30,31, or contrasted passive and expressive viewing without maintaining goal congruence 20.
 Based upon this previous work and supplemental priors from an automated meta-analysis, we expected rating to demonstrate increased activity in circuitry associated with X (), Y (), and Z ().
 ACC, AI, IPS SPL, STG, Occ, TPJ and FFG and show more consistent activity in ACC, AI, and IPS.
 We also expected reflective non-rating to demonstrate increased activity and more consistent activity in pCUN, IPL, and mPFC.
 We also expected that being in the mental state of rating – even when not physically doing so – would be associated with increased activation from attention and salience regions.

 In line with our hypotheses, we found that rating did recruit greater activation from IPS, SPL, Occ, and FFG, relative to reflective viewing, while expressive non-rating recruited greater activation in IPL, pCun, and vmPFC relative to expressive rating.
 However, contrary to our hypotheses, we did not find differences between the two conditions in activation of the ACC, AI, or STG.
 Additionally, we found that non-rating elicited greater pSTS / TPJ activation relative to rating, which was the opposite of what we predicted.
 Expressive raters did demonstrate more similar activity to one another over time than reflective viewers in portions of the IPS and AI, while reflective viewers demonstrated more intragroup similarity in pCUN and TPJ.
 No significant group synchrony differences were observed in IPL, mPFC, or ACC, contrary to our hypothesis.
 While no regions were consistently recruited across all parametric, univariate, and intersubject correlational analyses, portions of the right MTL, bilateral TPJ, right IPS, and right pCun were active in both the univariate and intersubject correlational analyses, though the exact localization of activation clusters differed slightly from analysis to analysis.
 Left AI was only active in the parametric modulation and intersubject correlational analyses.
 In general, rating appeared to differentially recruit control, attention, salience, memory, and visual networks while not rating appeared to recruit default mode and auditory networks, with some additional recruitment from visual and salience structures not recruited by rating.